kathryn2101/qb-bluelinetowing/README.md

 Blue Line Towing has hit QBCore.
-Was mostly frames for qb-policejob and qb-ambulancejob with snipets from qb-towjob.
+Was mostly frames from qb-towjob with snipets from qb-policejob and qb-ambulancejob.

 All I ask is if you use to provide credit where it is due.